-Nic Bertino is a design leader, music maker, and disco enthusiast out here getting people to care about good design.
+Nic Bertino is a design leader, music maker, and disco lover, getting people close to good design.

 As a design leader, I'm responsible for realizing as much good design as possible while minimizing bad (or tragic) design.
 Design is constantly changing, but here is what I currently hold as good design:

 - Inclusive: an experience or environment meets as many people's needs as possible.